pantheon-systems/terminus-secrets-plugin/README.md

 This plugin is compatible with both Terminus 1.x and Terminus 0.x.
 This works because Terminus 1.x searches for commandfiles in `src/Commands`, and Terminus 0.x searches in `Commands`.
 In general, Terminus plugins should only support one version of Terminus.
 It is recommended to use the branches `1.x` and `0.x` for this purpose.
 The exception to this rule is Terminus plugins that have been widely installed in Continuous Integration scripts via `git clone` without using a `--branch` designation.
 In that case, placing both versions on the same branch can be helpful in maintaining backwards compatibility with these scripts.

-## Testing
-The preconditions to running tests are:

-- Install Terminus 1.x, and ensure it is available on your PATH as `terminus`
-- Install Terminus 0.x, and ensure it is available on your PATH as `terminus0`
-- Export the environment variable TERMINUS_SITE to point at a test site.
-- Run `terminus auth:login`

-To run the tests locally, just run `composer test`.
-To test only Terminus 1.x, run `composer bats-t1`.

 ## Help
 Run `terminus list secrets` for a complete list of available commands.
 Use `terminus help <command>` to get help on one command.